pmaillot/X32-Behringer/README.md

 Applications and programs will work in a Linux, OS X, or Windows terminal.
 Some programs are  Windows applications and rely on Windows MFC libraries and work in a Windows XP to Windows 10 environment.

 Source code is set for 4-space tabs in Eclipse.
+I use Eclipse as IDE and MinGW under Windows for my C environment.
+Windows based programs have to be linked with their respective libraries under Windows (w2_32, gdi32, comdlg32, etc.) respective of the Windows functionality used.

 ### Contribution guidelines ###
 Feel free to use :-).
 If you find bugs, please report them; if you fix some bugs, please propose your code so everyone can benefit.